DataDog/documentation/content/agent/tagging.md

 {{< img src="agent/tagging/dashboardtags.png" alt="Tags in Dashboards avgby textbox" responsive="true" popup="true">}}

-Yingou can also use tags to overlay events on the dashboard.
+You can also use tags to overlay events on the dashboard.
 This works in exactly the same way as in the [Events List](/graphing/event_stream/).
 Simply enter `tags:` followed by the tag and you see the corresponding events overlaid as vertical bars on each graph.

 ### Using tags in the Infrastructure List and the Host Map